MalTool: Malicious Tool Attacks on LLM Agents: Evaluating

-In total, Dataset~II contains 5,287 Trojan malicious tools.
-Each malicious behavior is represented by 440 or 441 Trojan tools, ensuring balanced coverage across all 12 behaviors.
+In total, Dataset~II contains 5,727 Trojan malicious tools.
+Each malicious behavior is represented by 440 or 441 Trojan tools, ensuring balanced coverage across all 13 behaviors.
+The exact number of Trojan tools per malicious behavior is reported in Table~\ref{tab:trojan_count} in Appendix.
 Additionally, the correctness of Trojan malicious tools is guaranteed by construction: all embedded malicious code is drawn from validated standalone malicious tools, and is inserted only at execution points that are guaranteed to run when the tool is invoked.
 As a result, each Trojan tool reliably triggers the intended malicious behavior while preserving the original benign functionality.
-The exact number of Trojan tools per malicious behavior is reported in Table~\ref{tab:trojan_count} in Appendix.
+To further validate functionality preservation, we randomly sampled 130 Trojan malicious tools across all 13 malicious behaviors, configured their required execution environments, and manually executed them.
+In 100\% of the sampled cases, Trojan malicious tools preserved their advertised benign functionality while still triggering the embedded malicious behavior.